aetrnm/yt-downloader/README.md

-Note that there must be an empty result folder
+Note that there must be an empty /result folder